paultopia/techuplaw/content/tutorials/infosec.md

 With those caveats in hand, let's begin.

+## I only have a minute, just tell me some things I can do?

+If you want a menu of quick security improvements to make it less likely that someone will make off with your client information or trust account, start with the following three basic and minimal techniques:

+1. Use a password manager, and let it generate unique, random passwords for everything.

+2. Keep your operating system and other software updated.

+3. Train everyone who works for you to use a designated contact to independently verify any request for client information or funds transfer that they receive over phone, email, or text---and not to trust that identities on phone, email, and text are what they say they are.

+All of those steps, as well as much more, are described below.

 ## Why should I, a lawyer, worry about information security?

 First of all, **you have a duty to do so**.
 It's widely recognized that the ethical duty of competence includes a duty to be technologically competent.
 In the words of the [comment to ABA Model Rule 1.1](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/rule_1_1_competence/comment_on_rule_1_1/):